 His posts are good.
 You should read them.

 I disagree with him—something I did in person over dinner a week or three back.
 As one who came through the ranks in the Old Days, I Feel Great for New Writers.

 I understand everything Dean’s saying, of course.
 And everything he’s saying is true enough as it stands.
 It’s a hard, long hauI trying to separate the wheat from the chaff right now.
 But, as I told him, I would much prefer to come up in today’s world than the one I came up in.
 Here is my reasoning.

 |· There was only one system.
 You became a Dependently Published writer (through major houses or small presses), or you did not become a writer.
 The end.|

 · So a new writer’s task was to learn the system, then play the system, hoping the system would take them in.

 · Realize this all adds up to mean that the new writer’s contact point was with the system itself—not with the readers.
 New writers had to play the tournament game merely to obtain a chance at accessing the reader pool.

 · This means the Dependently Published writer’s chief skill (beyond actually writing) was/is networking.
-Side note: most writers are notorious for their distaste of schmoozing, right?
+Side note: most writers are notorious for their love of schmoozing, right?
+Okay.
+Maybe not.

 · Once in the system, the new Dependently Published writer would hope against hope that they would find a readership.
 If the house pushed more cash into their marketing, they stood a better chance.